-Selected press coverage: Forbes
+Selected media coverage: Forbes

 Local governments spend roughly $1.6 trillion per year to provide a variety of public goods ranging from police and fire protection to public schools and public transit.
 Despite the fact that a sizable amount of economic activity is supplied by local governments, we know little about this sector’s productivity in delivering key services.
 We argue that the operating cost of providing public transit bus miles offers a standardized output for benchmarking the cost of local government service provision both over time and across space.
 We measure the cost savings from privatization and study the cost premium associated with unionization.
 We explore the political economy of why privatization rates are lower in high cost unionized areas.

-Works in Progress
+Selected Works in Progress

 Urban Surface Water Pollution & Health with Carlos Hurtado